jonlpersson/ed-latimore/site/_posts/2015-12-01-5-easy-ways-to-finally-quit-porn.md

 ***\[Also, I have a free guide to help you make even more progress in quitting porn you can [download here.](/resources/dick-detox/)\]***

-{% include widgets/toc.html heading="How to get over your pornography addiction" list-items="Delete your browser history, Install an adult site blocker, Don't touch your dick, Get physical and get away from the computer, Talk to some women" list-ids="1-delete-your-browser-history, 2-install-an-adult-site-blocker, 3-dont-touch-your-dick, 4-get-physical&ndash;get-away-from-the-computer, 5-talk-to-some-women" %}

 ## 1\.
 Delete your browser history

 This is one of those popular tips for dealing with porn addiction that has real merit.